 2. Each batch of drug imported into India shall be accompanied with a detailed batch test report and a batch release certificate, duly signed and authenticated by the manufacturer with date of testing, date of release and the date of forwarding such reports.
-The imported batch of each drug shall be subjected to examination and testing the licensing authority fit prior its marketing. as deems to
+The imported batch of each drug shall be subjected to examination and testing as the licensing authority deems fit prior to its marketing.